kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 In this case, the author of the `nginx` package has already declared a function (`kubeval`) that validates the resources using their OpenAPI schema.

-In general, regardless of the how you choose to customize the package — whether by manually editing it or running imperative functions — you need to _render_ the package before applying it the cluster.
-This ensure all the functions declared in the package are executed and the package is ready to be applied to the cluster.
+In general, regardless of how you choose to customize the package — whether by manually editing it or running imperative functions — you need to _render_ the package before applying it the cluster.
+This ensures all the functions declared in the package are executed, and the package is ready to be applied to the cluster.

 ## Apply the Package